-ChemEd X articles address topics in chemical education ranging across the entire spectrum of the chemcial sciences.
+ChemEd X articles address topics in chemical education ranging across the entire spectrum of the chemical sciences.

 Articles are contributed by the community and are open for comments.
 Please see our Contribution Guidelines for information about contributing to ChemEd X. To contribute an article, use our contribution form to describe the nature of the article you intend to submit.
 A ChemEd X editor will respond with further instructions.

-The July 2016 issue of the Journal of Chemical Education is now available online to subscribers.
-Topics featured in this issue include: cost-effective instrumentation, including 3D printed instruments and low-cost spectroscopy; laboratory instrumentation and equipment; effective teaching assistants in chemistry; laboratory experiments; resources for teaching; puzzles and games to introduce the periodic table.
+The August 2017 issue of the Journal of Chemical Education is now available online to subscribers.
+Topics featured in this issue include: visualizing the chemistry of climate change; environmental chemistry; chemistry education for medical preprofessionals; tools for learning and student engagement; training laboratory teaching assistants; biochemistry; forensic chemistry; nanoparticle experiments; materials science; resources for teaching; from the archives: climate change.

 Items that have been submitted to the Book and Media Review associate editor are listed here so that reviewers can know what is available to review